MyBlokchainGuru/eurvsusdNFT/README.md

 # eurvsusdNFT
-A dynamic metadata nft that switches art when the Euro falls above or below 1 USD
+A dynamic metadata nft that switches art when the Euro moves above or below 1 USD